gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 # How does the GBIF data-clustering feature work?

-## 1. Select candidate
+## 1. Select candidates

-Comparing nearly billion records with each other is very recourse intensive and quite impractical so the first step of the data-clustering process is to select and group candidate records.
+Comparing nearly billion records with each other is very resource intensive and quite impractical so the first step of the data-clustering process is to select and group candidate records.

 The system first creates a series of "hashes" for each record based on specified fields.
 All records sharing a hash are candidates to compare against each other.